Skip to Content

 In 2010, the federal government set new emissions guidelines to address the byproducts of diesel combustion that were determined to be harmful to humans and to the environment.

-Back in January of 2010, the federal government set emissions guidelines that diesel combustion didn’t meet.
+Back in January 2010, the federal government set emissions guidelines that diesel combustion didn’t meet.
 So, diesel exhaust fluid (DEF) was developed as a treatment that would allow diesel vehicles to meet the new emission guidelines.

 Do All Diesel Vehicles Require DEF?